Elam House: Background information about Elam House

 Elam House was owned by Mrs. Melissia Ann Elam.
 She was born in Missouri in 1853; her parents were slaves.
 After Emancipation, she moved to Chicago and worked as a maid until she married realtor Rubin Elam.

 Seeing the tremendous need for housing and guidance for the many single African American girls and women migrating into the city, Mrs. Elam purchased a home at 4555 South Champlain in 1923 and opened it as the Melissia Anne Elam Home for Working Women and Girls.
 Mrs. Elam and Isadore Anna Drell purchased the home at 4726 South Park Way in 1926, when demand outgrew space in the Champlain residence.
 Between the 1930s and the 1950s, Elam Home often housed over 30 women and girls at a time.
-The home was also the center of many Blacks, civic, social, and cultural events, including a state convention for African American women.
+The home was also the center of many Black, civic, social, and cultural events, including a state convention for African American women.

 Mrs. Elam died in 1941 and her niece Loretta Peyton took over as trustee of the home.
 Mrs. Elam willed Elam House to Centers for New Horizons, Inc. Centers for New Horizons is a not for profit social service agency that serves the Bronzeville and Riverdale communities on the Southside of Chicago, Illinois.
 Ms. Elam stipulated to Centers for New Horizons in her will that her home be kept in service to the community.
 She entrusted the home to a group of African American women, who maintained the home as a boarding home.
 As times changed, fewer women sought housing in boarding homes like Mrs. Elam’s, and the population of Elam House declined, although several women continued to live there well into the 1970s.
 The Friends of Elam House Foundation was created in 1974 by Margaret Burroughs.
 At risk of being torn down due to numerous building violations, the Friends of Elam House Foundation raised funds to address these violations and try to attain landmark status.
 The DuSable Museum of African American History was named trustee of the foundation, and in 1979 the home was declared a Chicago Historical Landmark.